Skip to content

 EMED 752 – Acting Internship in Emergency Medicine

-Description: Fourth year medical students participating in this 4-week clerkship will act as interns evaluating and managing patients with “undifferentiated” diagnosis.
-One of the main goals of this rotation is to provide students with the opportunity to independently evaluate patients, develop assessments and plans, as well as manage acute ill and injured patients.
-Students will work approximately 15 eight-hour clinical shifts (day, evening, overnight, and weekends shifts) with the opportunity to work with our faculty and senior residents in our Emergency Department.
-In addition to clinical shifts, observation shifts can be arranged with our EMS or Critical Care Transport Services.
-Students are required to attend our weekly resident conference and student lecture series.
+Description: Fourth-year medical students participating in this 4-week clerkship will act as interns evaluating and managing undifferentiated emergency department patients.
+One of the main goals of this rotation is to provide students with the opportunity to independently evaluate patients, develop assessments and plans, and manage acute ill and injured patients.
+Students will work approximately 18 nine-hour clinical shifts (day, evening, overnight shifts and two weekends) with the opportunity to work with our faculty and senior residents in our Emergency Department.
+In addition to clinical shifts, there is built-in EMS experience with optional opportunities with Life Lion Critical care transport and flight EMS.
+Students are required to attend our weekly resident conferences and student lecture and simulation series.

 The rotation is open to both Penn State and visiting medical students.
 This rotation is only open to visiting medical students who are interested pursuing emergency medicine as a career.
 Visiting medical students must apply through VLSO.